A whole range of opportunities

 In addition, there are many co-curricular opportunities.
 Sport, Drama and Music tours offer pupils the chance to stretch themselves, gain an insight into other cultures and learn new skills.

-An adventurous Senior School ski trip provides a more fun, relaxed trip to improve language skills and learn about other cultures.
+An adventurous Senior School ski trip provides a fun, relaxed trip to improve language skills and learn about other cultures.

-Our thriving clubs and activities program gives pupils the opportunity to further their interests or to discover completely new ones.
-One day it might be Judo, or Speech and Drama or an Indian dance lesson, later in the week that same child might try something new in our Outdoor Learning club or discover a passion for Archaeology or Gardening.
+Our thriving Clubs and Activities program gives pupils the opportunity to further their interests or to discover completely new ones.
+One day it might be Judo, or Speech and Drama or an Indian dance lesson, later in the week that same child might try something new in our Outdoor Learning Club or discover a passion for Archaeology or Gardening.
 There are Choirs, Ensembles, Big Band, Amesbury Performance Ensemble, chess, Mandarin, photography, lace making, World Cinema and lot, lots more.

 Stover School also operates an extensive extra-curricular programme of outdoor pursuits.
 The Duke of Edinburgh Award scheme at Bronze, Silver and Gold levels and activity weekends enable Senior School pupils to experience activities such as caving, abseiling and trekking.
 The ability to take on challenges, work as part of a team and to take responsibility are key objectives of this aspect of education at Stover.
-One of the main events is the Ten Tors competition (when up to 45 miles are walked over Dartmoor in two days), for which pupils prepare and train for many months.
+One of the main events is the Ten Tors Challenge (when up to 45 miles are walked over Dartmoor in two days), for which pupils prepare and train for many months.
 Activities also include LAMDA Drama classes, HIGH5 Sports and Activities and even educational trips abroad.